 How about storage?

 With the advent of cloud-based computing, the amount of onboard storage on computers isn't nearly as significant as it was just a few years ago.
-With this in mind, I recommend not purchasing the minimum storage that's available on any given MacBook.
-That number, which currently stands at 256GB, probably isn't enough for most people over the long-term.
+With this in mind, I recommend not purchasing the minimum storage available on any given MacBook.
+That number, which currently stands at 256GB, probably isn't enough for most people over the long term.
 Conversely, having over 1TB of storage on a laptop is perhaps too much for most folks.

 Consider a portable hard drive